jankaszel/hyperwell-thesis/chapters/study.md

 * **Annotation capabilities:** Recogito provides an environment for annotating textual resources, including classic Greek or Latin texts, and annotating images.
 Furthermore, users can import canonical resources from CTS repositories and IIIF manifests.
 With a focus on georeferencing, Recogito emphasizes the usage of Linked Data references for annotations.
 * **Popularity:** Usage of Recogito is widespread among some Digital Humanities communities.
 Over the course of this thesis, the number of signed-up users went up to 5.000.
 Picking a renowned tool for the user testing has had a high priority, as finding collaborating scholars with proficiency in using that tool was easier.

 After reaching out to scholars with a background on Digital Humanities and digital annotation, Chiara Palladino, Assistant Professor of Classics at Furman University, USA, announced interest on launching a joint project on this matter.
 Chiara Palladino teaches Classics with a focus on Digital Humanities and, as a member of the Pelagios Commons, previously conducted research on the use of Linked Open Data (LOD) tools in the classroom[^chiara-lod-post].
 She motivated a group of undergraduate students at Furman University to participate in the study and managed both study sessions overseas.
 While I designed this study as part of this thesis, we have curated a joint open publication including the students' annotations and notes on the overall feedback (_TODO:_ add reference).
-This publication has been accompanied by an article on the Pelagios blog (_TODO:_ add reference).
+This publication has been accompanied by an article on the Pelagios blog (_TODO:_ add reference). (_TODO:_ Communicate?)
+The work has also been featured on the Pelagios curation of case studies.

-* Highlight that Recogito currently does not provide real-time collaboration, and requires a refresh of the website in order to display fresh work of collaborators.
+* Highlight that Recogito currently does not provide real-time collaboration, and requires a refresh of the website in order to display work of collaborators in real-time.
 This plays well with the remark of @dourish1992---that the context of digital collaboration not just concerns the content of work, but also its character and expression throughout the ongoing collaboration. @schwartz1998 describe such a system more precisely in their patent.

 Aspects we wanted to learn about: